DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1-20 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Li (US pg. no. 20230029796), further in view of Makineni (US pg. no. 20110090920).
+Claim(s) 1, 3-4, and 7-20 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Vangala (US pg. no. 20240195531), further in view of Makineni (US pg. no. 20110090920).

-However, in the same field of endeavor, Makineni discloses a TCP processing logic configured to perform a single TCP operation for the at least two TCP events after the second time point has elapsed ([0015] Eventually (e.g., after a coalescing window ends), as shown in FIG. 1C, the controller 100 (TCP processing engine) may write the headers 110a of the coalesced packet and the flow's descriptor to memory 102.
+Makineni further discloses a TCP processing logic configured to perform a single TCP operation for the at least two TCP events after the second time point has elapsed ([0015] Eventually (e.g., after a coalescing window ends), as shown in FIG. 1C, the controller 100 (TCP processing engine) may write the headers 110a of the coalesced packet and the flow's descriptor to memory 102.
 The controller 100 may then signal an interrupt ( single TCP operation)to initiate receive processing (e.g., network and/or transport layer processing) of the coalesced packet 110.
 For example, TCP receive processing can include reassembly, reordering, generation of ACKs, navigating the TCP state machine for a flow that corresponds to TCP operation), and so forth; the process combines 256 the payloads of packets in the same flow and prepares 258 a single TCP segment header and a single IP header for the combined payloads.
 An interrupt may then be generated (TCP operation) to initiate processing of the coalesced packet by a TCP/IP stack; [0009] The system also includes a network interface controller (NIC) (a.k.a. network adapter) 100 that receives packets from a network.
 Instead of writing each received packet into memory 102 for subsequent processing, the controller 100 features logic 112 that coalesces packets.
 This logic 112 combines the TCP payloads of different packets belonging to the same flow and prepares a single TCP header and a single IP header for the combined TCP payloads.
 The combination of the IP header, TCP header, and combined TCP payloads forms a single coalesced packet.
-The protocol stack can, thus, perform receiving processing for fewer but larger packets, reducing the per packet processing penalty incurred).
+The protocol stack can, thus, perform receiving processing for fewer but larger packets, reducing the per packet processing penalty incurred; ([0016] discloses after the coalesce window expires, the controller 100 prepares headers, writes the descriptors to memory, signals an interrupt at the end of the interrupt moderation time, and clears data (data corresponds to valid bit) used to coalesce packets during the preceding window.
+The coalescing process then begins anew).

-Therefore, it would have been obvious to a person having ordinary skill in the art at the time of the invention was effectively filed to combine the teaching of Li with Makineni.
+Therefore, it would have been obvious to a person having ordinary skill in the art at the time of the invention was effectively filed to combine the teaching of Vangala with Makineni.
 The modification would allow a network interface controller (NIC) (a.k.a. network adapter) that receives packets from a network.
 Instead of writing each received packet into memory for subsequent processing, the controller coalesces packets by combining the TCP payloads of different packets belonging to the same flow and prepares a single TCP header and a single IP header for the combined TCP payloads.
 The combination of the IP header, TCP header, and combined TCP payloads forms a single coalesced packet.
 The protocol stack can, thus, perform receiving processing for fewer but larger packets, reducing the per packet processing penalty incurred (Makineni[0009]).

-Regarding claim 2.
+Regarding claim 3.
 The combination discloses network interface device of claim 1.

 Makineni discloses, wherein the first entry comprises a valid bit field configured to store a valid bit indicating whether the corresponding TCP event among the at least two TCP events has been updated ([0016] discloses after the coalesce window expires, the controller 100 prepares headers, writes the descriptors to memory, signals an interrupt at the end of the interrupt moderation time, and clears data (data corresponds to valid bit) used to coalesce packets during the preceding window.
 The coalescing process then begins anew.
 The information entry before expiration of window that indicates that updated information corresponds to valid bit entry; [0020] The table 212 may also tally the number of packets being coalesced for the flow, the number of ACK segments coalesced, and may store an aging counter (valid bit) to support "descriptor aging" to close idle descriptors before the end of a coalesce window).